HearMeTech/landing-page/README.md

 * `eslint.config.js`: Configuration for ESLint.
 * `.stylelintrc.json`: Configuration for Stylelint.
 * `.gitignore`: Specifies files for Git to ignore.
+* `update-version.js`: module for update version of main html files.
 * `README.md`: This file.